Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics

 We fit a Gaussian HMM to these sequences using the standard expectation-maximization procedure (Baum-Welch).
-As in \citet{wal2025polypythias}, we use five latent states: across model sizes, this choice is near-optimal under the Bayesian Information Criterion.
-Fixing the number of states supports direct comparisons across orderings.
+As in \citet{wal2025polypythias}, we use five latent states, which supports direct comparisons across orderings.
 We train a single HMM jointly across the Age-of-Acquisition, Frequency, Verb Variation, and Random orderings so that phases are directly comparable.

 The trained HMM provides a state transition diagram that functions as a training map and reveals a sequence of latent learning phases shared across orderings.
-The subsequent analysis assesses whether curricula change which states are visited—largely they do not—or instead alter the data processed within shared states, with implications for stability and performance, particularly late in training for smaller models.
+The subsequent analysis assesses whether curricula change which states are visited or instead alter the data processed within shared states, which we compare against GNS, singular entropy, and accuracy.

-In all runs, the HMM is fitted to 14 checkpoint-level observation metrics capturing: weight dispersion (average L1/L2 norms over weight matrices, L1/L2 ratio, means/medians/variances of weights and biases), and layer function (average trace, spectral norm, trace-to-spectral-norm ratio, and the mean/variance of singular values).
-These metrics summarize both parameter distribution and induced layer behavior.
-The complete list appears in Appendix~\ref{sec:hmm_metrics}.

 \paragraph{Evaluation Benchmarks} The analysis relies on visualizations that track multiple capability-specific metrics throughout training.
 To capture the development of diverse linguistic and reasoning abilities, each model checkpoint is evaluated on benchmarks covering question answering, long-range context comprehension, logical reasoning, and commonsense understanding.
 Descriptions appear in Appendix~\ref{sec:probed_metrics_details}.